 The high street stores are still full of loose, printed trousers.
 Some of them have bold and bright patterns and some are completely plain.
 I had one bright pair, one navy blue pair and one black pair.
 I chose dark colours because the streets of India are often dusty and your clothes are nearly always filthy by lunch time.
 These trousers were all really thin, almost as thin as a sarong, and baggy too so they kept me cool.

 Update: You’ll find more tailored, printed trousers in high street stores and these are perfect for India too.

 Topshop have a great selection of loose and printed trousers.
 The different leg lengths are really handy if you’ve got shorter legs because you really don’t want your trousers trailing along the floor in India.

 6 x plain t-shirts

 I opted for 4 dark t-shirts and 2 white ones

-These were just your bog-standard t-shirts that you can buy from H&M or TopShop.
-I found in other Asian countries that your clothes get wrecked when you have them washed in your hotel so these t-shirts are almost disposable at about £3 each.
+These were just your standard t-shirts and jersey tops that you can buy from H&M or TopShop.
+I found in other Asian countries that your clothes get wrecked when you have them washed in your hotel so these t-shirts are almost disposable they’re so cheap.

 I chose plain t-shirts because a standard black t-shirt will never look outdated.
+They also look really nice with printed trousers.
 I learned this the hard way when I was backpacking in Asia in 2009-2011.
 I packed all the latest fashions and left home feeling like I’d stepped out of a Vogue catalogue (OK, a Primark store).
 I thought I looked the bee’s knees in the latest trends but when I look back on those photos they look dated already.

 Fashions change too quickly to ever look good a few years later so stick to plain clothes that don’t make too much of a statement.
 You’ll also be wearing the same clothes over and over again so don’t pack anything that stands out in your photos.